dianafuentes/node_with_react_fullstack/README.md

   - O Auth: for authenticating with google
   - Stripe: for staking credit cards

-Javascript - language
+## Javascript - language
-Node- enviroment
+## Node- enviroment
+  javascript runtime used to execute code outside of the browser
-express.js - framework built on node; to build application
+## express.js - framework built on node; to build application
+  library that runs in the node runtime. has helpers to make dealing with HTTP traffic easier

 - To create a new project
+  - `$ npm init`
-  - $ npm init
+  - `$ npm install --save express`